-I’m sitting here eating a lemon poppyseed donut while oggling over homewares.
-It’s my new thing.
-Not donuts.
-Homeware (OK well maybe donuts, too).
+I’m sitting here eating a poppyseed lemon donut while oggling over homewares.
+It’s my new thing — not donuts, but homeware (OK well maybe donuts, too).
 Right now boyfriend and I live in the shittiest of apartments in Ann Arbor.
-And by shittiest I mean it has necessities, and is safe, and has heat, but it’s not me at all.
+And by shittiest I mean it has necessities and is safe and has heat, but it’s not me at all.
 And since we will be moving next year (location TBD, look forward to that, lovies!), I have become prematurely obsessed with homeware.
-I’m talking glass jars, persian rugs, ceramic bakeware of all sorts, butcherblock islands, chaise lounges, luxurious comforter sets, wine glasses (reminder to self: also want wine fridge. a girl can dream), bookshelves-turned-shoe-racks.
+I’m talking glass jars, persian rugs, ceramic bakeware of all sorts, butcherblock islands, chaise lounges, luxurious comforter sets, wine glasses (reminder to self: also want wine fridge.
+A girl can dream, right?), bookshelves-turned-shoe-racks.
 You know, the usual.

 For the donuts:

 - 1/2 cup white sugar

 - 1 tablespoon poppyseeds, plus more for garnishing

 - 1 cup milk